null

 Using Sound Blankets For Window Soundproofing

-You’ll see plenty of recommendations on the internet to use blankets or curtains for DIY window soundproofing.
+You’ll see plenty of recommendations on the internet to use blankets or curtains.
 Before we go into what blankets will and won’t do, let’s stop and level set on expectations.
-There is not a blanket on the market today that is “the best” at soundproofing a window, because it’s just not a great soundproofing solution for a window.
+There is not a blanket on the market today that is “the best” at soundproofing a window, because there are drawbacks with accessibility and effectiveness with most blankets.
 If you want the maximize noise reduction, you should be looking at our Fantastic Frame soundproof window inserts which will reduce noise through a window by up to 80%.

 We’ve done DIY testing in residential homes, and put together the table below so you can know what kind of results to expect from each solution.

-We recommend our window inserts over blankets every day (and twice on Sunday), but if you are set on using a blanket – our Quiet Quilt sound blanket will give you the best results.
+We recommend our window inserts over blankets every day (and twice on Sunday), but if you are set on using a blanket – you need to use a blanket with some weight to it.
+Our line of Quiet Quilt sound blankets will give you the best results.
 These “blankets” are not the type you would snuggle up in.
 Our standard size of Quiet Quilt blanket weighs 50 lbs and is designed to block airborne noise transfer.
 They also include grommets, which simplifies hanging them to cover the window.

 Back to those Fantastic Frame Window Inserts